Oakland Water Quality at a Glance

 Why does my water sometimes taste or smell different?

-Occasional taste and odor changes can occur due to several factors:
+Occasional taste and odour changes can occur due to several factors:

-1. Operational adjustments: Throughout the year, EBMUD may shift water sources from the Mokelumne River to local reservoirs or change treatment plants to manage supplies or accommodate maintenance projects
+1. Operational adjustments: EBMUD may shift water sources from the Mokelumne River to local reservoirs or change treatment plants throughout the year to manage supplies or accommodate maintenance projects

 2. Seasonal water quality changes: Local reservoirs can develop algae blooms during warmer weather that, while filtered out during treatment, may leave behind compounds causing earthy or musty tastes

-3. Home plumbing: Internal plumbing issues or infrequently used faucets can sometimes cause taste or odor concerns
+3. Home plumbing: Internal plumbing issues or infrequently used faucets can sometimes cause taste or odour concerns

 Does Oakland have lead in its water system?